sleroy/smoketest-docker-webserver/README.md

 ## Features

-* **Basic Web Page**: The Docker image exposes a simple web page on port 80, showcasing server details.
+- **Basic Web Page**: The Docker image exposes a simple web page on port 80, showcasing server details.

-* **Hostname and IP Display**: The web page displays the hostname and IP addresses of the servers, aiding in quick identification.
+- **Hostname and IP Display**: The web page displays the hostname and IP addresses of the servers, aiding in quick identification.

-* **Healthchecks**: The image includes healthchecks to ensure the availability and connectivity of various databases:
+- **Health checks**: The image includes healthchecks to ensure the availability and connectivity of various databases:

-  * MySQL/MariaDB/PGQL
+  - MySQL/MariaDB/PGQL
-  * MongoDB
+  - MongoDB
-  * DynamoDB
+  - DynamoDB

-* **Configuration Options**: Healthcheck configurations can be customized either through a JSON file or via environment variables, offering flexibility in adapting to different environments.
+- **Configuration Options**: Healthcheck configurations can be customized either through a JSON file or via environment variables, offering flexibility in adapting to different environments.

 ## Usage